Make every pixel earn its space — a simple formula

-But my users only get value from the pixels they see on their screen.
-And if I take up more pixels with my one specific feature, that means it’s harder for users to get the value they’re looking for from the rest of the product — because there’s literally less visual room for those other features in the app.
+But there’s a natural limit to how many pixels a user can actually take in: every screen holds a limit of so many pixels and no more.
+And if I take up more pixels with my one specific feature, that means there’s fewer pixels to go around for all the other ones.
+Users might notice my product more, but it’s hard for them to get all the value they’re looking for from the rest of the product — because there’s literally less visual room for other features.

 This isn’t only about the number of pixels a feature takes up.
 It’s also about how many times a user sees that visual footprint, because every view takes up space in the user’s mind.